 I celebrate yet another birthday next week and, barring any last minute misfortune, I’ll turn forty nine years of age.
 I am the fiercely proud father of three young daughters and, as the clock ticks on, I’m careful, usually, in what I say to them and how far I go for them.
 It is they, more than likely, who’ll decide what nursing home I end up in and, just as importantly, where my collection of discs, vinyl and downloads goes when I’m no longer able to care for it.

-Over the years, several people have asked, bizarrely, if myself and my wife regret not having sons or if we miss the joys of having to deal with young boys around the house.
+Several folk have asked, over the years, if myself and my wife regret not having sons or if we miss the joys of having to deal with young boys around the house.
 But in the unbowed spirit of Simon Carmody before me, I absolutely revel in a house of girls and I wouldn’t want it any other way, ever.
 Even if, as has long proven to be the case, girls wreck your head while boys wreck your house and pulverize your fridge.

 They love music, all three, and this gives me no end of added hope for them and about how they might turn out.
 And they’re at an age – just turning 13, 11 and 8 – when they enjoy, to varying degrees, pure, unfiltered pop music for the gift it often is – a genuine treat – without prejudice or cynicism, exactly like I did myself decades ago.
 My own mother set the tone in our house as we grew up in the middle of Cork city in the 1970s and, while we often had little else, she fostered in us a real love of and respect for all manner of music.
 And wittingly or otherwise, that deference is now being handed on down the family line ;- more and more often, when it comes to putting the lights out at bed-time and switching their devices off, I’m being asked for extra time.
 For just one more song.